You will find the classes are color-coded by the recommended grade level.

 |

-Elementary Spanish G1-3Mrs.
-Lee will engage the children in activities that introduce them to various vocabulary such as: What's your name?, How are you? articles, pronouns, the gender of pronouns, plural nouns, prepositions, rhyming words, numbers 1-20 (ordinal/cardinal), colors, days of the week, months of the year, seasons, weather, family tree, etc. This introduction to the Spanish language will include reading aloud with stories & poems, games, manipulatives, and crafts to reinforce the learning experience.
-Interested families can send a quick reply to express interest (but non-committal at this point).
+Elementary Spanish G1-3Children will be introduced to the Spanish language as Mrs. Lee engages them in various activities.
+They will be introduced to various sets of vocabulary words and simple conversational sentences such as: What is your name?
+How are you?
+They will learn how to use articles, pronouns, the gender of pronouns, plural nouns, prepositions, rhyming words, numbers 1-20 (ordinal/cardinal), colors, days of the week, months of the year, seasons, weather, family tree, etc. This introduction to the Spanish language will include reading aloud with stories & poems, games, manipulatives, and crafts to reinforce the learning experience.

 Mrs. Jobanna Lee has been a believer since her young adult years, and continues to love and serve the Lord Jesus through family, church ministry, and participating in various roles with HSFM since 2014.
 She was born and raised in South America with Spanish as her native language, and came to southern CA when she was fifteen.
 She began college as an art and advertising design major, married her husband Caleb in 1995, became a fulltime mother to four wonderful children, and began her homeschool journey in 2004.
 During her time with HSFM, she has been an instructional aide for Spanish classes, a parent helper for many other classes, and has filled multiple facility roles.
 She has been a multilevel teacher and aid for Sunday School and Awanas.
 Two of their children are grown, one pursuing a career in the Navy as a Fire controlman, the other as a music technology major.
 Her remaining two children continue at HSFM, where Mrs. Lee and her husband embrace HSFM’s Christ-centered vision.
 She appreciates all opportunities to serve the Lord and desires to help other families succeed in homeschooling their children for God’s glory.
 Her hobbies include art, music, reading the Bible, and walking her “fur baby” while enjoying God’s beautiful outdoor creation.